History of Emory University: Post-1950s Expansion

 Another important factor in the university's growth over the last two decades has been its location in metropolitan Atlanta.
 The 740 acre Emory campus in the historic Druid Hills neighborhood shares the Clifton Corridor with the U.S. Centers for Disease Control and Prevention and the American Cancer Society.
 A few miles away is the Carter Center.
 Former U.S. president Jimmy Carter, winner of the 2002 Nobel Peace Prize, is a University Distinguished Professor and occasionally visits classes and lectures students.
 Each year, Carter has a town hall meeting at the university, in which he gives a lecture and answers questions from Emory students and members of the Atlanta community.

-The latest additions to the Emory campus include the Rollins School of Public Health, the O. Wayne Rollins Research Center, the Michael C. Carlos Museum (designed by Michael Graves), the Roberto C. Goizueta Business School, the Whitehead Biomedical Research Building, the Mathematics and Science Center, the Donna and Marvin Schwartz Center for the Performing Arts, a recent expansion to the business school that was completed in 2005, as well as the continuous expansion of Emory University Hospital.
+The latest additions to the Emory campus include the R. Randall Rollins Building of the Rollins School of Public Health, the Emory Student Center, two Health Sciences Research Buildings, a new 10-floor tower of the Emory University Hospital, and four first-year dormitories.

-Emory's six libraries have also seen enormous growth over the 1990s as they increased their holdings to more than 3.1 million volumes.
+Emory's libraries have seen enormous growth over the 1990s as they increased their holdings to more than 3.1 million volumes.
 The Special Collections Department of Woodruff Library houses the papers of the British poet Ted Hughes, as well as an extensive Irish collection (William Butler Yeats, Lady Gregory, Maud Gonne, Seamus Heaney, and several contemporary Irish writers).
 Emory's Special Collections also has concentrations on southern imprints and writers (James Dickey, Alfred Uhry, Mary Hood, and certain papers of Huey Long, for example), and a growing concentration of African American papers, including the work of activist Malcolm X and the Hatch/Billops Collection.
 Recently, author Salman Rushdie, who has joined the faculty as a Distinguished Writer in Residence, announced he will donate his extensive archive to Woodruff Library.

 The Michael C. Carlos Museum houses a permanent collection of some 18,000 objects, including art from Egypt, Greece, Rome, the Near East, the Americas, Asia, Africa, and Oceania as well as European and American prints and drawings ranging from the Middle Ages to the twentieth century.
 Twenty-nine galleries are maintained for permanent collections, and eight galleries present special exhibitions from all periods.

 Emory has received four of the 100 largest donations in higher education history.
 Emory is the only university with two donations among the fifteen largest in higher education history.
 These records are tracked by the Chronicle of Higher Education.
-Many of these donations stemmed from the school's close ties to the Coca-Cola Company and its leaders.
+Many of these donations stemmed from the school's close ties to the Coca-Cola Company.

 The largest donation to Emory was for $295 million, received in 1996 from the Lettie Pate Evans, Joseph B. Whitehead, and Robert W. Woodruff Foundations.
 Other large donations include: